sxyazi/yazi/config/docs/keymap.md

 - enter: Enter the child directory.
 - back: Go back to the previous directory.
 - forward: Go forward to the next directory.
+- peek

+  - `n`: Peek up or down at file contents in the preview.
+Use negative values to peek up and positive values to peek down.

 - cd: Change the current directory.

   - `path`: the path to change to.